By

 How to Get Tickets to the Chelsea Flower Show

 For those seeking a more elevated experience, a limited number of VIP and hospitality packages are available.
-These include gourmet dining, exclusive lounges, and private seating areas.
-For the most exclusive access, the Charity Gala Preview (held on Monday night) is an invitation-only affair combining garden previews, champagne, and live entertainment.
+These include gourmet dining options such as lunch at the Ranelagh Restaurant and afternoon tea at the promenade by The Dorchester.
+For the most exclusive access, the Charity Gala Preview is an invitation-only affair combining garden previews, Champagne, and live entertainment.

 Insider tip: Becoming an RHS member offers early access to tickets and unlocks the quieter, more intimate days of the show.